Dec. 1, 2024

 through our prophetic witness and action.

-THE CHURCH WORSHIPS TOGETHER_____________________
+THE CHURCH WORSHIPS TOGETHER

 Advent One: Between a Rock and a Hard Place